kovidgoyal/kitty/docs/keyboard-protocol.rst

 <http://www.leonerd.org.uk/hacks/fixterms/>`_, however, it corrects various
 issues in that proposal, namely:

-  * No way to disambiguate Esc keypresses, other than using 8-bit controls which are undesirable for other reasons
+  * No way to disambiguate :kbd:`Esc` keypresses, other than using 8-bit controls which are undesirable for other reasons
   * Incorrectly encoding shifted keys when shift modifier is used
-  * No way to not have :kbd:`Alt+letter` key presses generate escape codes that conflict with other escape codes
+  * No way to have non-conflicting escape codes for :kbd:`alt+letter, ctrl+letter, ctrl+alt+letter` key presses
   * No way to specify both shifted and unshifted keys for robust shortcut matching (think matching :kbd:`ctrl+shift+equal` and :kbd:`ctrl+plus`)
   * No way to specify alternate layout key.
 This is useful for keyboard layouts